aPollO2k/webinterface-rpi-rgb-ledmatrix/README.md

 Disclaimer:

 	This piece of software does not care about security, hardware safety or something it might could break.
 It's  kind of early pre alpha - first idea version.

 greets, nougatbyte & aPollO2k

+TODO:

+	- GET request -> POST request
+	- transmit postdata as json + decode in backend
+	- add php function for writing p6 files (getting rid of the python script)
+	- support for single letters in different colors